hazardland/app.php/README.md

 ```
 But then you will need to ```checkout master``` branch still in every submodule for the first time.

-In case of multi app solution you can have common config alongside app configs something like this:
+In case of multi app solution you can have common config for all apps alongside app private configs.
+Something like this:
 ```php
     /config
     /lib